WagnerAG/checkmk_fortigate/README.md

 Specify the settings to fit your needs.

-### Switchport Monitoring
+### Switch port Monitoring

 To monitor switch ports, the following should be noted:

- - If the `FortiOS Switch Interface Discovery` rule is not configured, all interfaces will be discovered.
+ - If no `FortiOS switch interface discovery` rule is configured, all interfaces will be discovered regardless of their state
- - If the rule is configured, a pattern must be specified for the description.
+ - When a rule is configured, a pattern can be specified; all switch ports whose description contains this pattern will be monitored.
- - Currently, the description is visible in the service summary output.
-This should be changed later.
- - Currently, all interface data is output in 'Service Details'.
-This makes debugging easier.
+ - Or, conversely, you can exclude interfaces from discovery if their description contains a specific string
+ - You may choose to discover only active interfaces

 # Development

 For the best development experience use [VSCode](https://code.visualstudio.com/) with the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension.
 This maps your workspace into a checkmk docker container giving you access to the python environment and libraries the installed extension has.

 ## Contribution

 See CONTRIBUTING.md

 ## Special Agent Call

+First, create a password named <forti_api_token> in the CheckMK password store.
+Note the password ID.

-To call the special agent manually, please use this command.
+To call the special agent manually, please use this command:
 ```
- /opt/omd/sites/cmk/bin/python3 agent_fortios.py --api-token <TOKEN> --port 8443 --no-cert-check <HOST_IP>
+ /opt/omd/sites/$USER/bin/python3 local/lib/python3/cmk_addons/plugins/fortios/special_agents/agent_fortios.py --api-token <forti_api_token_id>:var/check_mk/stored_passwords --port 8443 --no-cert-check <HOST_IP>
 ```

 ## Directories

 The following directories in this repo are getting mapped into the Checkmk site.

-* `agents`, `checkman`, `checks`, `doc`, `inventory`, `notifications`, `pnp-templates`, `web` are mapped into `local/share/check_mk/`
-* `agent_based` is mapped to `local/lib/check_mk/base/plugins/agent_based`
-* `nagios_plugins` is mapped to `local/lib/nagios/plugins`
+* `cmk_addons/plugins/<package-name>` is being mapped into `<$OMD_ROOT>/local/lib/python3/cmk_addons/plugins/<package-name>`
-* `bakery` is mapped to `local/lib/check_mk/base/cee/plugins/bakery`
+* `lib` is being mapped into `<$OMD_ROOT>/local/lib/python3/cmk`
-* `temp` is mapped to `local/tmp` for storing static agent output
+* `plugins_legacy` is being mapped into `<$OMD_ROOT>/local/share/check_mk`

 ## Continuous integration
 ### Local